Traditional Architecture BY NICO VAN DER MEULEN ARCHITECTS

-Classical Architecture stems from Greek architecture and Roman architecture, of classical antiquity, based on solid mathematical equations, producing perfection in architectural forms.
+Classical Architecture stems from Greek and Roman descent, of classical antiquity, based on solid mathematical equations, producing perfection in architectural forms.
 It’s easy to see old Rome in Classical Architectural designs, with a key focus on symmetry, geometry and proportion.

 Architecture was seen as an art in Classical civilizations, which is evident in the amount of structures built by the Romans and Greeks, but was also governed by a strict set of rules.
 These rules are known as the Vetruvian Triad, as outlined by the Roman Architect Vitruvius.